Professional Cook Program - Certificate

 Please contact Trades Admissions for further information.

-Upon completion of the program students will be competent with all of the major techniques and principles used in cooking, baking and other aspects of food preparation.
-In addition to demonstrating a mastery of cooking skills, a professional cook at this level should be able to plan and cost menus and recipes, and have an understanding of the communication skills necessary to take a leadership role in the kitchen.
+Upon completion of the program, students will be competent with all of the major techniques and principles used in cooking, baking and other aspects of food preparation.
+In addition to demonstrating a mastery of cooking skills, a professional cook at this level should be able to plan and cost menus and recipes and have an understanding of the communication skills necessary to take a leadership role in the kitchen.

 Take Your Education Further

-After completion of Professional Cook 1-3, you’ll be set to enter our Culinary Management diploma program.
+After completion of Professional Cook 1-3, you’ll be set to enter our Culinary Management Diploma Program.

 Chefs, food and beverage managers and restaurant owners today need business, leadership and human resource skills in addition to a strong culinary foundation.
 This program provides fundamental management skills for students with culinary backgrounds looking to manage, own or operate a food and beverage business.